 Lemon and Orange in particular are good at repelling insects.
 Add to some Eucalyptus oil in the diffuser and place it near where you are to keep the mozzies at bay.

 Any citrus oil is a good citrus oil when it comes to the creation of a good manly natural aftershave.
 Mix and match with some other oils such as Sandalwood or Frankincense for some nice post shave man-smell.
 Stuck for ideas?
 Try this little number:

 - 4 drops Frankincense

 - 2 tbsp of witch hazel

 - ½ tsp of almond oil

 Add to a squeeze bottle and shake it well to combine everything.

-Citrus essential oil, like its un-oiled fruit is an extremely good odour eater due to its citric acid content and intense aromas.
-Lemon is probably best for this one – add it to a diffuser to freshen the room, to some cotton balls in smelly shoes or use it in a spray bottle to deodorise smelly surfaces.
+Citrus essential oil, like its un-oiled fruit is an extremely good odor eater due to its citric acid content and intense aromas.
+Lemon is probably best for this one – add it to a diffuser to freshen the room, to some cotton balls in smelly shoes or use it in a spray bottle to deodorize smelly surfaces.

 I mentioned earlier in this post about taking a quick look in the cleaning aisle at your local supermarket to see how much citrus is used in cleaning products.
 Citrus essential oils are also good for this.
 Add to water in a spray bottle to clean benches and bathroom surfaces or add to vinegar for the bathroom.
 Vinegar on its own is also good but the citrus breaks down that aroma and freshens the environment – try lime or lemon.
 Lemon essential oil is also one of the main ingredients in Thieves cleaning products.